Our Initial Focus: Racial Education for White Evangelicals

 Racial Education for White Evangelicals (ReWe) equips White evangelicals to reflect and learn within their own community so we can more effectively participate in Christ’s reconciling work (Eph.
 2:11-21) across racial lines.
 Because each ministry is on a different journey toward biblical reconciliation based on their context and goals, we work with them to create a customized road map for learning and action.
 With the guidance and accountability of people of color, we provide tools, resources, and ongoing support for genuine growth:

 Educate: ReWe helps ministries develop their biblical understanding and practice of racial reconciliation as part of God's work to transform individuals, communities, and social systems.

 Coach: ReWe provides support, resources, and accountability to help churches meet their race-related goals.
 Groups examine who they are, the community in which they serve, their understanding of racism, their capacity for engagement, and their desired outcomes.

 Convene: ReWe facilitates gatherings within and between communities that model authentic listening and dialogue for changes in heart, perspective, and action.

 Connect: ReWe nurtures relationships between leaders and ministries to create spaces for learning and collaboration.

 Options for Learning with Us

-Church & Ministry Partnerships: As a group, receive services that focus on your unique ministry context and how your ministry can move forward in community.
+Church & Ministry Partnerships: As a group, receive services that focus on your unique ministry context and how you can move forward in community.